Hardy's non-locality and generalized non-local theory: Hardy's non-locality for three qubit systems

-Choosing over all the different possibilities, that can satisfy equation (\ref{productcondition}) and keeping in mind the conditions (\ref{normalization1}) as well as (\ref{noncommuting}), one can show that $|{\psi}_p\rangle$ can be only one of the following three product states (and nothing else):
+Choosing over all the different possibilities, that can satisfy equation (\ref{productcondition}) and keeping in mind the conditions (\ref{normalization1}) as well as (\ref{noncommuting}), it can be shown that $|{\psi}_p\rangle$ can only be one of the following three product states: